a-sit-plus/signum/docs/docs/indispensable.md

 * `CryptoSignature.jcaSignatureBytes` returns the JCA-native encoded representation of a signature
 * `CryptoSignature.parseFromJca()` returns a signature object form a JCA-native encoded representation of a signature
 * `CryptoSignature.EC.parseFromJca()` returns an EC signature object form a JCA-native encoded representation of a signature
-* `CryptoSignature.RSAorHMAC.parseFromJca()` returns an RSA signature object form a JCA-native encoded representation of a signature
+* `CryptoSignature.RSA.parseFromJca()` returns an RSA signature object form a JCA-native encoded representation of a signature
 * `CryptoSignature.EC.parseFromJcaP1363` parses a signature produced by the JCA digestWithECDSAinP1363Format algorithm.
 * `X509Certificate.toJcaCertificate()` converts the certificate to a JCA-native `X509Certificate`
 * `java.security.cert.X509Certificate.toKmpCertificate()` converts a JCA-native certificate to a Signum `X509Certificate`